edieYoung/HACKRICE8_ADrop/README.md

 # HACKRICE8_ADrop
-This is a repository for Hackrice8
+This is a repository for HackRice8

+## Project Environment:
+Web application literacy